 - Sire-Dam -

-Unbeaten in four starts as a two-year-old, in 2014, he picked up from where he left off by landing the Group 3 Pavilion Stakes at Ascot on his return.
+Unbeaten in four starts as a two-year-old, in 2014, he picked up from where he left off by landing the Group 3 Pavilion Stakes at Ascot on his return in 2015.

-He suffered a narrow reverse at Haydock next time when the ground was slower than ideal but bounced right back to form when runner-up to Muhaarar in the Commonwealth Cup at Royal Ascot.
+He suffered a narrow reverse at Haydock next time when the ground was slower than ideal but bounced right back to form when runner-up to Muhaarar in the Commonwealth Cupuyuyqwrsrebxzwtyd at Royal Ascot.

 Stepped up to 7f, he waltzed home in a Group 2 next time and ended his year with a second to Make Believe in the Qatar Prix De La Foret over the same trip.